World's #1 finishing resource since 1989

-I stripped the paint easily enough with chemical stripper (3M), and took off almost all of the rust spots with Naval Jelly [linked by editor to product info at Amazon] and a finishing pad.
+I stripped the paint easily enough with chemical stripper (3M), and took off almost all of the rust spots with Naval Jelly [affil. link to info/product on Amazon] and a finishing pad.
 However, I have two problems.
 First, some of the rust spots are pitted and little black spots remain.
 And second, there's a milky white wash on the surface from the naval jelly I think, that doesn't rub out.

 Any suggestions?Terry McMahon

 I'm also in the process of stripping and sanding an old steel cabinet and have run into the same problems you describe.
-I've found that using #2 0000 steel wool [linked by editor to product info at Rockler] w/ naval jelly and lots of elbow grease removes the majority of the black spots.
-Where the pitting was extremely bad, I used the steel wool first, followed by sanding with an electric sander using 150 or 180 grit Sandpaper [linked by editor to product info at Rockler].
+I've found that using #2 0000 steel wool [affil. link to info/product at Rockler] w/ naval jelly and lots of elbow grease removes the majority of the black spots.
+Where the pitting was extremely bad, I used the steel wool first, followed by sanding with an electric sander using 150 or 180 grit Sandpaper [affil. link to info/product at Rockler].

 To get rid of the white residue that remains after using the naval jelly I found that using wet/dry sandpaper (180 grit) dipped in soapy water and again, elbow grease removes the residue.